simolus3/drift/docs/pages/docs/Dart API/manager.md

 In this example, had we not specified a custom name for the reference, the code generator would have named both filtersets `userRefs` for both references to the `User` table.
 This would have caused a conflict.
 By specifying a custom name, we can avoid this issue.

+### Name Clashes
+Drift auto-generates filters and orderings based on the names of your tables and fields.
+However, many times, there will be duplicates.
+When this happens, you will see a warning message from the generator.
+To fix this issue, use the `@ReferenceName()` annotation to specify what we should name the filter/orderings.

 ### Ordering

 You can also order the results of a query using the `orderBy` method.
 The syntax is similar to the `filter` method.